MyceliasCoin/loan-data-kaggle/README.md

 However, given the large number of "empty" columns in the `loan.csv` file, it may also be wise to pursue a columnar solution such as Cassandra or HBase.
 These NoSQL solutions would only be appropriate if relational queries are limited and if other constraints are satisfied (i.e., consistency and availability in CAP theorem).

+Current implementation stores all `loan.csv` data in a single table, but future schema may include multiple tables in a star schema format.
+This would be particularly important for columns that store values with list validation (i.e., can only take a restricted set of values).

 ### Automated Updates

 This pipeline may receive periodic updates of the dataset over time, which will need to be processed in a robust and efficient way.